Masters vs PhD – What’s the best degree for me?

 WHAT ARE THE CAREER OPPORTUNITIES AFTER COMPLETING A PHD?

 Completing a PhD opens up a wide range of scientific career opportunities.
 Graduates with a PhD often pursue careers in academia as professors or researchers.
-The path to become a professor is long, thus, reflect carefully whether it is worth it to become a professor.
+The path to become a tenured professor is long, thus, reflect carefully whether it is worth it to become a professor.

 PhD graduates can also work in research and development roles in industries, government agencies, non-profit organizations, and consulting firms.
 Additionally, a PhD can lead to leadership positions in various sectors and provide opportunities for entrepreneurship.